ethz-asl/unreal_cv_ros/README.md

 ## sensor_model
-This node converts the UE client output into a pointcloud for further processing and artificially simulates the behaviour of a 3D sensor (e.g. a stereo reconstruction pipeline).
+This node converts the unreal_ros_client output into a pointcloud for further processing.
+Sensor specific behaviour can be simulated by artificially altering the ground truth data.

 ### Parameters
 * **model_type** Which sensor to simulate.
 Currently implemented are: